Autoimmune disease

 Where to start?

-If you’d like to find out more or have any questions, please book a 30-min free inquiry call.
-I’ll help you make sense of your condition and honestly advise you about changes that need to be made for you to start reclaiming your health.
-As a nutritionist specialising in autoimmune conditions and anAIP (Autoimmune Protocol) coach, I can help you improve your diet and modify your lifestyle so that you have the best chance of living as comfortably as you possibly can.
+If you’d like to find out more or have any questions, please book a free 20-min inquiry call.
+I’ll help you make sense of your condition and honestly advise you about changes that you can make to improve your quality of life.
+As a nutritionist specialising in autoimmune conditions and an AIP (Autoimmune Protocol) coach, I can help you improve your diet and modify your lifestyle so that you have the best chance of living as comfortably as you possibly can.